gianni-rg/grg-website/src/input/en/privacy.md

 This website make use of different third party applications and services to enhance the experience of website visitors.
 These include social media platforms such as Facebook and Twitter (through the use of sharing buttons), commenting systems like Disqus or embedded content from Youtube and Vimeo.
 As a result, cookies may be set by these third parties, and used by them to track your online activity.
 I have no direct control over the information that is collected by these cookies.

 Enabling these cookies is not strictly necessary for the website to work but it will provide you with a better browsing experience.
 You can delete or block these cookies, but if you do that some features of this site may not work as intended.
-The cookie-related information is not used to identify you personally and the pattern data is fully under our control.
+The cookie-related information is not used to identify you personally.
 These cookies are not used for any purpose other than those described here.

 ### How to control cookies